Red Cliff (film): Part I

-The film is set in China in 208 A.D. towards the end of the Eastern Han dynasty.
+The film is set in China in 208 AD towards the end of the Eastern Han dynasty.
 Cao Cao, the warlord who controls the figurehead Emperor Xian, leads the imperial army on a campaign to eliminate the southern warlords Sun Quan and Liu Bei, whom he denounces as rebels.
 After the emperor reluctantly approves the campaign, Cao Cao's mighty army swiftly conquers Jing Province.
 Cao Cao and Liu Bei's forces clash at the Battle of Changban.
 During the battle, Liu Bei's sworn brothers Guan Yu and Zhang Fei lead their men to protect the retreating civilians and hold off Cao Cao's cavalry.
 Meanwhile, Zhao Yun, one of Liu Bei's warriors, fights bravely to save his lord's family but only succeeds in rescuing Liu Bei's infant son.

-Following the battle, Liu Bei's adviser, Zhuge Liang, goes on a diplomatic mission to Jiangdong to form an alliance between his lord and Sun Quan against Cao Cao.
-Sun Quan is initially in a dilemma on whether to surrender or fight back, but ultimately makes up his mind to go to war with Cao Cao after listening to Zhuge Liang and going on a tiger hunt with Zhou Yu, the frontline commander of his forces, and his sister, Sun Shangxiang.
-Meanwhile, Cai Mao and Zhang Yun, two naval commanders from Jing Province, pledge allegiance to Cao Cao, who puts them in command of his massive fleet.
+Following the battle, Liu Bei's adviser Zhuge Liang goes on a diplomatic mission to Jiangdong to form an alliance between his lord and Sun Quan against Cao Cao.
+Sun Quan is initially in a dilemma on whether to surrender or fight, but ultimately makes up his mind to go to war with Cao Cao after listening to Zhuge Liang and going on a tiger hunt with Zhou Yu, the frontline commander of his forces, and his sister, Lady Sun.
+Meanwhile, Cai Mao and Zhang Yun, two naval officers from Jing Province, pledge allegiance to Cao Cao, who puts them in command of his massive fleet.

 After the hasty formation of the Sun–Liu alliance, the forces of Liu Bei and Sun Quan call for a meeting to formulate a plan to counter Cao Cao's army, which is rapidly advancing towards their base at Red Cliff via land and water routes.
-Sun Shangxiang leads some riders to lure Cao Cao's vanguard force into the allies' Bagua Formation and defeat the enemy after a fierce battle.
-Unfazed by the loss of a small vanguard force, Cao Cao leads the bulk of his forces to the riverbank directly across Red Cliff and make camp there.
-While the allies throw a banquet to celebrate their victory, Sun Shangxiang leaves on a mission to spy on Cao Cao's camp, and maintains contact with Zhuge Liang by sending messages via a pigeon.
+Lady Sun leads some riders to lure Cao Cao's vanguard force into the allies' Eight Trigrams Formation and defeat the enemy after a fierce battle.
+Unfazed by the loss of a small vanguard force, Cao Cao leads the bulk of his forces to the riverbank directly across Red Cliff and makes camp there.
+While the allies throw a banquet to celebrate their victory, Lady Sun leaves on a mission to spy on Cao Cao's camp, maintaining contact with Zhuge Liang by sending messages via pigeon.